 i.
 Jesus told us all in Matthew 24:44, Therefore you also be ready, for the Son of Man is coming at an hour you do not expect.
 We are to be ready, and to regard the time as short, not only because Jesus can return at any time, but also because it cultivates a more obedient, on-fire walk with Jesus Christ.

 ii.
 Even without considering the return of Jesus, it is worthwhile and accurate for Christians to live as if the time is short.
 The Psalmist expressed this attitude in Psalm 39:5: Indeed, You have made my days as handbreadths, and my age is as nothing before You; certainly every man at his best state is but vapor.

 iii.
 The ancient Greek word for short is “sustello,” meaning “contracted and rolled up, as sails used to be by the mariners, when the ship draws nigh to the harbour.”
 (Trapp) “The time (saith he) is short; furled up, like sails when the mariner comes near his port.”
 (Poole) The harbor is near, and the sails are shortened!
 Get the ship ready for harbor!

 b.
 Even those who have wives should be as though they had none: Paul is not encouraging the neglect of proper family duties, but encouraging living as if the time is short.
 It means that we will not live as if our earthly family was all that mattered, but also live with an eye to eternity.

 c.
-A time is short attitude will also not indulge the feelings and things of this world.
+For the form of this world is passing away: A time is short attitude will also not indulge the feelings and things of this world.
 Weeping, rejoicing, and having possessions must not get in the way of following hard after Jesus.

 i.
 The form of this world is passing away: “There is nothing solid and lasting in this world system; it is its nature to pass away.
 It is folly for believers to act as though its values were permanent.”
 (Morris)